 Are you raising children here?

-You do ‘patrols’ where you visit the field health centres and aid posts, combining trekking and flying.
+Your aerial patrols involve visiting village clinics, combining trekking and flying.
 How often do you do these?

-'In this part of the world, it’s either walking or MAF.
+‘In this part of the world, it’s either walking or MAF.
 So without MAF, basically there’s no way for those women or surgical patients to get help.
-It’s critical.'
-Dr David Mills
+It’s critical.’

 We’ll take the emergencies we can do.
 So we’re operating in first gear if you like.
 If the support was there, we might get to second or third gear.
 In PNG you’re still just putting the foundations down.
 You’re not even close to standing the frames up and putting the roof on in terms of a health service.
 It’s very rudimentary.
 Aircraft is not the entire answer, but if we had more funding, we’d certainly be able to get a lot further.
 It’s just the nature of PNG.